cockroachdb/docs/v20.1/admin-ui-statements-page.md

 **Execution Count** displays execution statistics for the SQL statement fingerprint.

-- **First Attempts** is the cumulative number of first attempts at executing statements with this fingerprint within the last hour or [specified time interval](#time-interval).
+- **First Attempts** is the cumulative number of first attempts at executing statements with this fingerprint within the [specified time interval](#time-interval).
-- **Retries** is the cumulative number of retries of statements with this fingerprint within the last hour or [specified time interval](#time-interval).
+- **Retries** is the cumulative number of [retries](transactions.html#transaction-retries) of statements with this fingerprint within the [specified time interval](#time-interval).
-- **Max Retries** is the highest number of retries of a single statement with this fingerprint within the last hour or [specified time interval](#time-interval).
+- **Max Retries** is the highest number of retries of a single statement with this fingerprint within the [specified time interval](#time-interval).
 For example, if three statements with the same fingerprint had to be retried 0, 1, and 5 times, then the Max Retries value for the fingerprint is 5.
 - **Total** is the total number of executions of statements with this fingerprint.
 It is calculated as the sum of first attempts and retries.

 **Rows Affected** displays statistics on rows returned for the SQL statement fingerprint.

-- **Mean Rows** is the average number of rows returned while executing statements with this fingerprint within the last hour or [specified time interval](#time-interval).
+- **Mean Rows** is the average number of rows returned while executing statements with this fingerprint within the [specified time interval](#time-interval).
 - **Standard Deviation** is the value of one standard deviation of the mean.

 ### Diagnostics